-Snapseed is one of the most popular iPhone photo editing apps due to its ease of use and great selection of tools.
+Snapseed is one of the most popular iPhone photo editing apps and photoshop apps due to its ease of use and great selection of tools (along with apps such as VSCO).
 However, if you struggle to edit your photos on the small screen of the iPhone, you might be pleased (and surprised) to know that you can use the built-in Snapseed-inspired editing tools within Google+ to edit your iPhone photos on a computer.
 In this article you’ll discover how to access these editing tools, giving you the option of using some of your favorite Snapseed editing tools to enhance your images on the larger screen of a computer.

 What Is Google+?